Out-of-Variable Generalization for Discriminative Models: Residual Generalization under Causal Assumptions

+Taking expectations of $X_3$ on both sides of Eq.~\ref{eq:phi-taylor}, we see that $f_s(x_1, x_2) \approx \phi(x_1, x_2, \mu_3)$.
+Theorem \ref{thm:conditionalskew} states that we can estimate the partial derivative term from the third moment of the error distribution.
+We thus propose \textit{MomentLearn}, an OOV estimate $\tilde{f}_t$ for the target predictive function:

-where $h_\theta$ is a neural network parameterized by $\theta$ and is learnt to estimate the partial derivative via modelling the third moment of the residual distribution from the source environment.
-One can consider the proposed method as a first-order approximation to the true generating function around its third variable.
-This will thus be strictly better than näively marginalizing $f_S$ from the source environment.
-Further the proposed estimate automatically satisfies the marginal consistency condition as the second term in Eq.~\ref{eqref:proposed-method} vanishes by taking expectation, i.e., $\mathbb{E}_{X_3}[\tilde{f}_T(x_2, x_3)] = \mathbb{E}_{X_1}[f_S(x_1, x_2)]$.
-Interestingly, our result shows even though identification may be impossible, there is prediction power from marginal observations.
-See Algorithm \ref{alg:Zero-shot-learning} for detailed procedure and Appendix \ref{sec:algorithm} for derivation.
+where $h_\theta$ is a MLP parameterized by $\theta$, modelling the partial derivative by regressing on the 3rd moment of the residual distribution from the source.
+Note the proposed predictor is strictly better than naïvely marginalizing $f_s$ on the shared variables.
+The proposed estimate also satisfies the marginal consistency condition as the second term in (\ref{eqref:proposed-method}) vanishes when taking expectations.
+See Algorithm \ref{alg:Zero-shot-learning} in Appendix \ref{sec:algorithm} for a detailed procedure.